jethornton/rpi/docs/source/gstreamer.rst

 Gstreamer
 =========

-To play a mp3 file on the Rpi gstreamer seems to be the best option.
+To play a mp3 file on the Rpi Gstreamer seems to be the best option.

-Install the gstreamer libraries
+Install the Gstreamer libraries
 ::

   sudo apt install libgstreamer1.0-0